zexuanyan/zexuanyan.github.io/_projects/TTL_Chip-based_VGA_Driver.md

 category: Technical
 ---

 For my ECE 110/120 Honors Lab project, my team made a VGA driver out of breadboards and TTL chips.
 If you are interested in the technical details, you can find the full lab report [here](../../assets/pdf/SP23_Honors_Lab_Final_Reports.pdf).
-In this post, I wil give you a quick run down of what this project is about!
+In this post, I will give you a quick rundown of what this project is about!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">